mdombrov-33/loresmith/README.md

 ## Using Docker Compose 🐳

-This project uses Docker Compose to run the backend service alongside Redis.
+This project uses Docker Compose to run the backend service alongside Redis and PostgreSQL.

 To start the application: